xpack/xpm-js/README-MAINTAINER.md

 ## Dependencies

-Stick with older cacache & pacote.
+There were some problems with cacache & pacote.

+- cacache@15.0.3: fails to download binaries.
+- pacote@11.1.10: apparently works, but passing the stream to cacache fails.

+The previous known to work versions:

 ```
     "cacache": "^12.0.2",
     "pacote": "^9.4.1",
 ```

-- cacache@15.0.3: fails to download binaries.
-- pacote@11.1.10: apparently works, but passing the stream to cacache fails.

 Note: the cacache version should match the one used inside pacote.